Connection and Privileges Needed¶

 SHOW ENGINE INNODB STATUS(which is mandatory), and optionally to see all threads which are running on the server (see Improved FLUSH TABLES WITH READ LOCK handling),

-SUPERin order to start/stop the slave threads in a replication environment, use XtraDB Changed Page Tracking for Incremental Backups and for Improved FLUSH TABLES WITH READ LOCK handling,
+SUPERin order to start/stop the replica threads in a replication environment, use XtraDB Changed Page Tracking for Incremental Backups and for Improved FLUSH TABLES WITH READ LOCK handling,

 CREATEprivilege in order to create the PERCONA_SCHEMA.xtrabackup_history database and table,